Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/Demo/README.md

 	1. DPM
 	2. Population
 		into the ./Data folder.

-## How_to_Downloads - instructions can be followed if necessary.
+ How_to_Downloads - instructions can be followed if necessary.

-The code is modular, once completely run, all of the pipeline can get the necessary data from ./Outputs/A-I folders to run itself.
+## The code is modular;
+ once completely run, all of the pipeline can get the necessary data from ./Outputs/A-I folders to run itself.
 Hence if for instance;
 Building Data Download Server is not working -> User is invited to download said data manually and paste it into ./Outputs/A folder.
 This will allow the code to read it from there and work without a problem.